The Council of Europe

 Austria and the Council of Europe

-The Council of Europe’s centre for modern languages in Graz was created through an agreement in 1994.
-Up to this date, 33 states have joined this treaty.
-The centre provides a meeting hub for teachers, trainers, program-organisers, authors and experts who work in the field of education, evaluation, and language instruction.
+The Council of Europe’s Centre for modern languages in Graz was created through a partial agreement of the Council of Europe in 1994.
+The centre provides a base as a meeting point for teachers, trainers, program-organisers, authors and experts, which work in the field of providing education, establishing syllabuses, evaluation and language-teaching.

-As far as the Council of Europe is the international organisation, in which Austrians could distinguish themselves as in no other.
-Austria provided three Secretary-Generals (Lujo Toncic-Sorinj 1969 - 1974, Franz Karasek 1979- 1984, Walter Schwimmer 1999-2004), two presidents of the Parliamentary Assembly (Peter Schieder 2002-2005, Karl Czernetz 1975-1978) and one President of the Congresses of Local and Regional Authorities (Herwig van Staa 2002-2004 and 2012-2014).
+The Council of Europe is the international organisation, in which Austrians could distinguish themselves as in no other.
+Austria provided three Secretary-Generals (Lujo Toncic-Sorinj 1969 - 1974, Franz Karasek 1979- 1984, Walter Schwimmer 1999-2004), two presidents of the Parliamentary Assembly (Peter Schieder 2002-2005, Karl Czernetz 1975-1978) and two times the President of the Congresses of Local and Regional Authorities (Herwig van Staa 2002-2004 and 2012-2014).
 From 2002 to 2004 the three most important positions were held by Austrian (Schwimmer, Schieder, van Staa), a unique constellation within the organisation.

 On 14 November 2013, Austria assumed the chairmanship of the Committee of Ministers of the Council of Europe in Strasburg, which rotates every 6 months between the Member States.
 Foreign Minister Kurz spoke before the Parliamentary Assembly in January as well as in April and answered questions raised by the delegates.
 Furthermore, Chancellor Faymann and Federal President Fischer sought the dialogue with the Parliamentary Assembly.
 Minister Rupprechter appeared before the Congress of Local and Regional Authorities in March.